danchoi/kindlefodder/README.md

 * [Pro Git Book on the Web][progit-web]

 If you enjoy the Kindlefodder version, I encourage you to buy the [print version][progit-print] to support the author.
-I have the print version.
+I own the print version.

 [progit-mobi]:https://github.com/downloads/danchoi/kindlefodder/pro_git.2012-01-21.mobi
 [progit-web]:http://progit.org/book/